 - A. Grants and Scholarships (Hazel Pattison Memorial Grants) - 1.
 Responsible for encouraging and processing applications for Enrichment, Education, and Outreach Grants. - 2.
 Receiving a grant is not dependent upon financial need. - 3.
 Only those who have been members for at least one year are eligible. - 4.
-For the Enrichment Grant (\$500-\$1000), responsible for administering the process, selecting the judge, preserving the anonymity of the applicants and reporting results to the Board. - 5.
+For the Enrichment Grant (\$500-\$1000), see Hazel Pattison Enrichment Grant POP. - 5.
 For the Educational and Outreach Grants (\$50-\$300 each for a total of \$600 per year), reviews the applications and submits them to the Board for selection. - 6.
 Aids in raising donations for the grant program, keeps membership informed of grant availability and deadlines, and ensures that current Grant information is posted on the website.